 Successful maintenance planning and scheduling programs require the disciplined application of proven processes and interdepartmental partnerships.
 It is important for departments that are influenced and impacted by the processes to understand the processes.
 People in the following roles should participate in this training:

 - Operation Coordinators

 - Production Supervisors

 Each course includes a comprehensive active learning manual, morning and afternoon refreshments, lunch, and the use of a fully equipped e-business center.
 All students completing a class at the Life Cycle Institute will receive a certificate of completion awarding CEU’s.
-Class hours are 8:30am to 4:30pm Monday through Thursday, and 8:30am to 12pm Friday.
+Class hours are 8:30am to 4:30pm Monday through Thursday.

 For More Information on Maintenance Planning and Scheduling Training